Last Updated on October 9, 2024 by Edward Harris

 Many companies feature FSA (Flexible Spending Account) options, and will contribute a fixed dollar amount (perhaps $1,000-$3,000 per person) that can be deposited into a separate fund for your personal medical expenses.
 If you avoid major claims, you will have very little or no out-of-pocket costs.
 And since preventive benefits are covered at 100%, all of your funds can be directed towards symptomatic medical expenses.
 Additional items, including allergy testing and dental checkups can also be payed for out of the account.
 If eligible for Medicare, accumulated funds can still be utilized for approved expenses.

 These plans are often HSA-eligible, which will provide specific tax benefits when you spend pre-tax dollars on qualified expenses.
 Dental and vision expenses are also typically eligible.
 It’s possible that future legislative changes will allow over-the-counter medications and prescriptions to be tax-deductible, with additional preventative credits provided by the carrier.
 More flexibility with withdraws could be proposed.
-These changes could be implemented in 2025, although bipartisan support is never guaranteed.
+These changes could be implemented in 2026, although bipartisan support is never guaranteed.

 Depending upon the company, occasionally, upon retirement, most of the employee’s healthcare benefit costs will be paid by the employer, especially with 25 or more years of service.
 Typically, the retiree must have reached age 55, and retired in “good standing.”
 For example, if the retail monthly cost is $1,200, the retiree may be offered coverage for approximately $300, with the option to continue the plan until each covered adult reached age 65.
 High-deductible plans are always the cheapest option, with low out-of-pocket cost HMO and PPO plans the most expensive.
 The annual election period to choose or change group coverage occurs in November or December.
+A newly-hired employee will be able to choose benefits at or around the date they are hired.

 Medicare.